How to Solo Travel Safely

 7. It has a provision for “Lost Checked Baggage”

-8. Very important for long-term nomads, many travel insurances require you have a valid government healthcare plan to be eligible, while SafetyWing coverage is not dependent on whether you have a valid government healthcare plan or not.
+8. Something very important for long-term nomads, many travel insurances require you have a valid government healthcare plan to be eligible, while SafetyWing coverage is not dependent on whether you have a valid government healthcare plan or not.

 I hope these safety tips are helpful.
 Happy solo-traveling!